AngJianming/AngJianming/README.md

 - 🧑🏻‍💻 I'm a nub Full-stack Developer documenting my work and projects @ via GitHub
 - 🎒 I pursued my studies as a Software Engineer specialised in AI @ Asia Pacific University Malaysia (APU)
 - 🌟 Love making interactive frontend, functions, crypto wallet connections, and 3d websites in Web 2.0 and Web 3.0
-- 🤔 Currently diving deeper into Web 3.0, Blockchain technology, Blink and Cryptography
+- 🤔 Currently diving deeper into Web 3.0, Blockchain technology, Agentic AI and Cryptography
 - 💼 Currently working 1 job: Software engineer and iot product producer at Credit APU
 - 💬 How to reach me: [LinkedIn](https://www.linkedin.com/in/ang-jianming-3a2a3a319/)
 <!-- 🕵️‍♂️ Always looking for remote part-time with KPI or freelancing job opportunities -->